chenall/grub4dos/README_GRUB4DOS.txt

 	--total-sectors=C	specifies total sectors for --floppy.
 				default is 0.

-	--lba			use lba mode for --floppy.
-If the floppy BIOS has LBA support, you can specify --lba here.
-				It is assumed that all floppy BIOSes have CHS support.
-So you would rather specify --chs.
-				If neither --chs nor --lba is specified, then the LBA indicator(i.e., the third byte of the boot sector) will not be touched.

-	--chs			use chs mode for --floppy.
-You should specify --chs if the floppy BIOS does not support LBA.
-				We assume all floppy BIOSes have CHS support.
-				So it is likely you want to specify --chs.
-				If neither --chs nor --lba is specified, then the LBA indicator(i.e., the third byte of the boot sector) will not be touched.

-	--fat12			FAT12 is allowed to be installed for --floppy.

-	--fat16			FAT16 is allowed to be installed for --floppy.

-	--fat32			FAT32 is allowed to be installed for --floppy.

-	--vfat			FAT12/16/32 are allowed to be installed for --floppy.

-	--ntfs			NTFS is allowed to be installed for --floppy.

-	--ext2			EXT2 is allowed to be installed for --floppy.

 	--install-partition=I	Install the boot record onto the boot area of partition number I of the specified hard drive or harddrive image DEVICE_OR_FILE.